 General government services, however, should have a much more diverse mix of facility and non-facility debt.
-For example, parks and recreational debt should include some building debt, but also substantial non-facility debt, including the renovation of fields, pools, and other projects.
+For example, debt related to parks and recreation should include some building debt, but also substantial non-facility debt, including the renovation of fields, pools, and other projects.
 Public Safety debt would normally include a mix of facility and non-facility debt, with non-facility debt being comprised mainly of vehicle, apparatus, and equipment purchases.
-These non-facility debt categories account for 32.8% of the total City debt as shown in Figure 2 above.
+These non-facility debt categories account for 40.7% of the total City debt as shown in Figure 2 above.

 Examining non-facility debt, the City has begun to make substantial investments in equipment, parks, land purchases, the demolition of blighted and condemned buildings, technology, and improvements to our road and sidewalk infrastructure.
 The City's Capital Improvement Plan (CIP) indicates there will be considerable funding needed in the future in these areas.
-These projects also weigh heavily in the economic development plans for the City as determined by the City's executive leadership.
+These projects are also to promote economic development in Springfield.
+Notably, the vast majority of debt categorized as for "other" purposes, has been issued for the management of the Bondi's Island landfill and repairs to the City's flood control system.